By David Ingram

 The latest settlement resolves a civil lawsuit the Justice Department brought in 2011 under a law designed to recover money defrauded from government programs such as Medicare.

-Boston Scientific bought Guidant for $27 billion in 2006.
+Boston Scientific, which bought Guidant for $27 billion in 2006, did not immediately respond to a request for comment.

 Guidant did not fully disclose to doctors and the FDA the problems with its heart devices until May 2005 after it was contacted by a New York Times reporter, according to the government's suit.